matthewdeguzman/GatorGuessr/sprints/Sprint4.md

 8. Password doesn't contain number
 9. No password was given
 10. Registering correctly takes user to login page

+### Landing Page and Map Tests
-11. Registers click on map
+1. Registers click on map
-12. Signs in and signs out
+2. Signs in and signs out
-13. Tests delete user by creating a new user, logs in, and deletes user
+3. Tests delete user by creating a new user, logs in, and deletes user
-14. Tests the next button to refresh the map
+4. Tests the next button to refresh the map

 #### More Visiting Pages Tests: